 To state the obvious, bathrooms are challenging to organize.
 Everyone has an abundance of skincare products and linens to stow, so it's no surprise that renters and homeowners alike are constantly in search of creative bathroom storage solutions.
-Which is where these ingenious ideas come in.
-Whether you're looking to make the most of a rental or you're planning a full-blown remodel, here are 19 clever bathroom storage solutions to bookmark, stat.
+That's where these ingenious ideas come in.
+Whether you're looking to make the most of a rental or you're planning a full-blown remodel, here are 18 clever bathroom storage solutions to bookmark, stat.
 Keep scrolling for inspired ways to maximize your bathroom's storage potential, courtesy of some of our favorite interior designers.

 Opt for a Dresser-Style Vanity

-This bathroom, designed by Los Angeles-based interior designer Sarah Sherman Samuel for French photographer, writer, and style icon Garance Doré, certainly doesn't skimp on storage.
+This bathroom—designed by Los Angeles-based interior designer Sarah Sherman Samuel for French photographer, writer, and style icon Garance Doré—certainly doesn't skimp on storage.
 The vanity, which boasts nine (!) large drawers, is more akin to a dresser than a bathroom vanity, offering up plenty of space for everything from skincare products to spare towels.

 Install Floor-to-Ceiling Shelving